cmmerritt/cmmerritt/README.md

 Built using Next.js and TypeScript with a group of friends over a two-week sprint, Soup Swap helps you plan and organize soup swaps.
 My contributions were on the back end, creating a database to store users, groups, and recipes, and using supabase to provide authentication and authorization.

+### Portland Halloween Event Finder

+Solo project built with React to help members of Meetup group individually keep track of events.
+Log in, create events, add events to your wishlist, delete events from wishlist.

 ### Postcat

 Solo project built with React, cloning basic Postman API testing functionality, with a cat sidekick.